danielpmadden/ai-osi-stack/README.md

 ## License

 © 2025 Daniel P. Madden.
 Licensed under Creative Commons Attribution–NonCommercial–NoDerivatives 4.0 International (CC BY-NC-ND 4.0).
 All materials in this repository are governed by this license.
 Earlier versions are preserved solely for historical reference and are no longer normative.

+> ## Normative Language Notice
+> This specification uses normative language consistent with ISO/IEC 42010 and NIST conventions.
+> “SHALL” denotes mandatory requirements, “SHOULD” denotes strong recommendations, and “MAY” denotes optional practices.
+> Interpretations of this document must preserve authorial intent — fidelity to layered accountability, epistemic integrity, and human dignity as design constraints.

 ## Contact and Support